 In one sentence, nucleotides are the building blocks of RNA and DNA, leading to a broad list of benefits when supplemented.

-NucleoPrime is a patented blend of equal parts adenosine monophosphate (AMP), guanosine monophosphate (GMP), uridine monophosphate (UMP), and cytidine monophosphate (CMP).
+NucleoPrime is a trademarked blend of equal parts adenosine monophosphate (AMP), guanosine monophosphate (GMP), uridine monophosphate (UMP), and cytidine monophosphate (CMP).
 NNB guarantees each product to contain 24 to 26% of AMP, GMP, UMP, and CMP.
 NNB backs this guarantee via high-performance liquid chromatography (HPLC) lab tests.
 HPLC is a gold standard form of analytic chemistry that tells us exactly what’s in each serving of a product.
 Nucleotides also have the coveted GRAS certification from the FDA.

 Long story short: you know what you’re getting with NucleoPrime, and that means you’re getting the building blocks to better cellular energy.
 Let’s get into those benefits and how we’d stack it into an energy supplement: